krystiankomor/kotorz-parish-backend/README.md

-# kotorz.pl backend
+# Kotorz Parish Backend

-API for Kotórz Wielki Catholic Parish website.
-No MVC.
-Just to become a full reactive service.
+API for Kotórz Wielki Catholic Parish backend service.

 Build on Spring Boot.
-TDD driven.
 Written in Java.

-## IDE requirements
+## Prerequisites

-You can use every IDE.

-Be sure if it supports Lombok library.
-If not just install a proper plugin.
+Lombok dependency is in the project.
+Install proper plugin.